GSP

 Erase word

-Search mode allows you to enter an extended regular expression to search in the current buffer.
+Search mode allows entering a regular expression to search in the current buffer.

 The key bindings for search mode are mostly the same as in command mode, plus these additional keys: